Xiaofei-it/pinoc/README.md

 JVM and supporting access to Java objects and interaction with Java at runtime.
 It is easy to convert a Java method or statement into a Zlang function or statement.

-If Pinoc decides to replace or modify the original method, it compiles the instructions of the replacement or the modification by the Zlang compiler, after which the output of the compilation is passed to the Zlang executor for execution.
+At runtime, if Pinoc decides to replace or modify a particular method, it compiles the instructions of the replacement or the modification of such method by the Zlang compiler into the Zlang bytecode, after which the Zlang bytecode is passed to the Zlang executor for execution.
+As a result, the replacement or the modification of such method is executed and such method is thus replaced or modified.

 See [Principle of Pinoc](docs/pinoc_principle.md) for more information.